nonplayer/hammercrawl/hc_core_player_3_rules.md

 ### Taking Damage

+Whenever you would "take" damage from an attack or effect, compare the incoming damage total to your base CON score.
+If the damage is less than or equal to your CON score, you take 1 hit.
+If the damage is greater than your CON score, you take 2 hits instead.
+For each full ten points of incoming damage above your CON, you take one additional hit on top of that.

-Whenever you would "take" damage from an attack or effect, subtract the incoming amount from your current Hit Point total.
+Subtract the total number of Hits from your current Hit Points.
 If the newly-adjusted amount is greater than Zero, then your character is still up and active without further modification (unless otherwise specified).

 If the newly-adjusted total is less than zero, you are likely dead, or dying, depending on the adventure's Difficulty Mode.
 See "Zero Hit Points" further below.